-Generally, offenders committed to prison for property crimes and other crimes had the highest three-year conviction rates across age groups.
+Generally, offenders committed to prison for property crimes and other crimes had the highest threeyear conviction rates across age groups.
 The three-year conviction rates for the three youngest age groups committed for property crimes were 66.7 percent, 64.9 percent, and 61.1 percent.
-The three-year conviction rate for the three oldest age groups of offenders was 40.0 percent, 30.1 percent, and 24.3 percent.
+The threeyear conviction rate for the three oldest age groups of offenders was 40.0 percent, 30.1 percent, and 24.3 percent.
 Although the rates for older offenders were below the statewide recidivism rate of 44.6 percent, they were relatively high compared to other categories, particularly crimes against persons.
 Offenders committed for other crimes also have relatively high recidivism rates.
 The three-year conviction rates for the three youngest groups of offenders committed for other crimes were 67.9 percent, 58.9 percent, and 54.8 percent, which were well above the statewide recidivism rate.
-The rates for the three oldest groups of offenders committed for other crimes were also relatively high, with rates of 31.7 percent, 27.3 percent, and 18.6 percent.
+The rates for the three oldest groups of offenders committed for other crimes were 67.9 percent, 27.3 percent, and 18.6 percent.
+The other crimes were also relatively high, with rates of 31.7 percent, 27.3 percent, and 18.6 percent.
 The other crimes category includes arson, DUI, escape, possession of a weapon, and other offenses such as false imprisonment, stalking, and a street gang act.